RStadlmair/FullcreateUIdefinition.json/README.md

 In the basics section, you can in general only use the Microsoft.Common.* elements and elements which do not require the users subscription, resource group or location.

 ### Steps:
-Enter your questions here to collect all parameters for your ARM Template
+Enter your questions here to collect all parameters for your ARM Template.
+Make sure you always have the following elements in your steps configuration, otherwise the ui will not load.
+* name (unique name for referencing the element in output and in functions)
+* label: (shows up in the menu)
+* bladeSubtitle with pre and post validation messages for sart and end of the questionaire
+* bladeTitle
+* bladeSubtitle

 ### Output:
 This must match the parameters section of the target ARM Template 1:1 if this is not the case, your deployment will not work